 The basic aim of every mutual retirement scheme is to achieve the investor’s retirement financial goals.
 These funds are known for following an aggressive way of investment.
 They help an investor achieve their financial goal by accumulating funds when they are earning.
 These schemes are known for investing in high-risk stocks when the investor makes them.
 This action helps in building a retirement corpus for the investor.

-Retirement funds enable an investor to redeem their investments either in a lump sum or in the form of periodic withdrawals, which would act as a pension.
+Retirement funds enable investors to redeem their investments in a lump sum or periodic withdrawals, which would act as a pension.
 This can help an investor to maintain their financial stability after retirement.
 However, the corpus is shifted upon retirement age to a more conservative and sensible plan.

 2. Children’s funds:

-In recent years, education expense in India has been rising, and it looks like they might continue to do so in the future.
-While today it is very troublesome for a middle-class family to pay expensive school fees, failing to do so may also debar a highly intelligent child from pursuing further education just because their family lacks capital.
+In recent years, education expense in India has been rising, and it looks like they might continue to do so.
+While today, it is very troublesome for a middle-class family to pay expensive school fees, failing may deter a highly intelligent child from pursuing further education just because their family lacks capital.
 Therefore, you must save for the education of your kids.
-Actions such as proper planning and taking the right steps at the right time may help one overcome the fund shortage.
+Actions such as proper planning and taking the right steps at the right time may help overcome the fund shortage.
 Moreover, asset management companies nowadays are known for offering customized schemes that can generate enough income tto meet children’s educational needs.
 These schemes are known for working according to the age of the child.

 Who are solution-oriented schemes suitable for?

-However, before signing up for solution-oriented funds, the investor should ensure that they have sufficient capital liquidity.
+However, the investor should ensure sufficient capital liquidity before signing up for solution-oriented funds.
 In these mutual funds, the option of a partial withdrawal is not available to the investor before the completion of 5 years.
-Ideally, the investment duration in these funds should be higher so there is a dequate time for the fund to grow.
+Ideally, the investment duration in these funds should be higher so there is adequate time for the fund to grow.